FabioH28/CropCareAI/README.md

 - **Research-grade evaluation.** Separate lab/field test sets, a naive-transfer baseline, 95% confidence intervals, a calibration measurement, and a foundation-model (SAM) segmentation benchmark.
 - **Deployed end-to-end.** React frontend · FastAPI backend · MariaDB · local Ollama LLM advisory.

-## Start here

-Open **[demo.ipynb](demo.ipynb)** — a single notebook that runs the entire pipeline (DIP → segmentation → DL cascade → LLM advice) on a diseased leaf with inline visualizations.
-All numbers below are measured and saved as JSON under [ml/plant/artifacts/reports/](ml/plant/artifacts/reports/).

 ## Results

 ### Field accuracy — the cascade more than doubles it